Treffry Viaduct and the Luxulyan Valley

 Using the narrative of local entrepreneur and industrialist Joseph Thomas Treffry and the setting of the beautiful Luxulyan Valley, children are able to imagine the enormous changes and developments that emerged from the dreams of this one man and thus the transformation of this Cornish Valley and building of Treffry Viaduct.

 This resource aims to enrich childrens’ experience of this unique landmark and the surrounding area through a series of creative and sensory activities combining Art, History and Literacy, for use on site and beyond.
 These are aimed at firing the imagination and helping children become embedded in this site and its fascinating history.

 Age: This resource is aimed at children aged 9 to 11.

-Key themes: the Industrial Revolution, the Victorian era, Local history, Local Industry- Mining/quarrying and local geology, and significant historical characters.
+Key themes: the Industrial Revolution, the Victorian era, Local history, Local Industry- Mining/quarrying and local geology, Significant historical characters,

 Before your visit…

 We know how much teachers have to think about before venturing out of the classroom, so here are a few things we discovered that we hope you will find useful when planning your own visit to Things to consider when visiting Treffry Viaduct and the Luxulyan Valley.

 As with all our suitcases, there are a number of options on how they can be used.
 This suitcase is stored at Wheal Martyn Museum and is free for schools and groups to borrow.
 Within the suitcase you will find a detailed plan covering a range of activities that have been developed and delivered to previous schools through a series of workshops with Storylines.
 You can either choose to guide children through these yourselves, or decide to bring in workshop leaders from Storylines ; a Cornish Community Interest Company that specialises in delivering narrative focused, creative workshops.

 A suggested timescale for these activities would be over 2 ½ days.